matjazbravc/Endava.Hl7.Fhir.OpenAPI.Demo/CONTRIBUTING.md

 ## License
 By contributing, you agree that your contributions will be licensed under Apache 2.0 License.

-## References
-This document was adapted from the open-source contribution guidelines for [Facebook's Draft](https://github.com/facebook/draft-js/blob/a9316a723f9e918afde44dea68b5f9f39b7d9b00/CONTRIBUTING.md) and [https://gist.github.com/briandk/3d2e8b3ec8daf5a27a62](https://gist.github.com/briandk/3d2e8b3ec8daf5a27a62)

 # Code of Conduct
 Please refer to [Code of Conduct](CODE_OF_CONDUCT.md)